 - Judging of essays is anonymous.
-DO NOT write your name on the essay, or identify yourself in any way in the contents.
+Do not write your name on the essay, or identify yourself in any way in the contents.
 Each essay will be assigned a number when it is received.

-Essays will be judged anonymously, using the following criteria
+Essays will be judged anonymously, using the following criteria:

-- Depth of information, effectiveness of message
+- Knowledge of Subject: Depth of information, effectiveness of message

-- Freshness of thought, responsiveness to topic
+- Originality: Freshness of thought, responsiveness to topic

-- Adherence to guidelines, grammatical correctness
+- Neatness: Adherence to guidelines, grammatical correctness

-- Overall impact of essay
+- Persuasiveness: Overall impact of essay

-2022 Washington Youth Tour Winners Announced:
+Previous Washington Youth Tour Winners

-Ayla Finch attending Safford High School, loves reading and writing with occasional drawing.
+Ayla Finch, attending Safford High School, loves reading and writing with occasional drawing.
 She has taught herself to play the guitar.
 Actively engaged in the high school choir, Ayla is the 2021 Vice-President and the current President of band.
 Her future interests include becoming an urban planner and working with citizens of the community.

-Garet Morris attends Pima High School performs in musical theater.
-He has had opportunities to perform in school, church and other community organizations.
-He loves playing the trumpet, cornet, ukulele as well as dabbling in piano and guitar.
+Garet Morris attends Pima High School and performs in musical theater.
+He has had opportunities to perform in school, church, and other community organizations.
+He loves playing the trumpet, cornet, and ukulele as well as dabbling in piano and guitar.
 Garet maintains a 4.0 AGPA and takes college classes.
 His future endeavors include something in the entertainment industry as a performer, singer, actor, or teaching kids in music.
 He would love to pursue writing his own songs.

 Joshua Simmons a Thatcher High School student, has many interests and hobbies.
-Some include golf, piano, guitar and building computers.
+Some include golf, piano, guitar, and building computers.
 Joshua has participated in the Arizona Study Program in piano for several years.
-Not sure of his future, he has interests in computer science, math or science such as engineering or physics.
+Not sure of his future, he has interests in computer science, math, or science such as engineering or physics.

-Karlee Napier of Ft Thomas High School enjoys volleyball, softball, baking, listening to music and spending time with her family and friends.
+Karlee Napier of Ft Thomas High School enjoys volleyball, softball, baking, listening to music, and spending time with her family and friends.
 She is an active member of FFA and FBLA as well as Vice-President of the Athletic Club in Ft.
 Thomas.
-Karlee's future aspirations include becoming a real estate agent and working with kids either in a day care setting or teaching.
+Karlee's future aspirations include becoming a real estate agent and working with kids either in a daycare setting or teaching.

 GCEC partners with Grand Canyon State Electric Cooperative Association (GCSECA) who coordinates the trip for Arizona cooperatives.
 GCSECA has withdrawn from the NRECA 2021 Youth Tour due to the safety for the students, parents, and communities involved.
 Arizona is one of a large number of states withdrawing nationwide.
 GCEC wants to thank those students who applied.